haskell-org/summer-of-haskell/content/ideas/issue-wanted.md

 2. Haskell backend that provides REST API for fetched information.
 3. Elm frontend that displays this information.

+The student is expected to implement Haskell parts of the project on top of existing minimalistic scaffold of `issue-wanted`.
+Minimal goal: be able to find issues from GitHub using `issue-wanted` web interface by repository labels and `category` field from `.cabal` file.
+Maximal goal: implement user authentication via GitHub and achievement system (to motivate contributors even more).

 This project is an excellent way for students to work on the real-world Haskell application using modern libraries and approaches.